 Based on his vast experience, Dr. Jewell believes that the Allergan Natrelle Inspira line of implants can be placed either in front of the chest muscle (sub-fascial), provided there is ample breast tissue to cover the implant, or partially behind the muscle (bi-planar location) if there is thin tissue.
 He prefers the Allergan Natrelle Inspira with a smooth surface.

 The Allergan 410 is a shaped implant with a tapered upper edge to create the appearance of a natural breast.
 It can be placed either in front of the chest muscle (sub-fascial) or behind (bi-planar).
 One difference is that the Allergan Natrelle 410’s textured surface helps hold it in place and minimizes the risk that the implant will rotate.
 According to Dr. Jewell, textured implant surfaces are useful yet must be used with caution to prevent bacterial surface contamination at the time of insertion.

 According to Dr. Jewell, all types of implanted medical devices are at risk for bacterial surface contamination during surgery (biofilm).
 This can contribute to capsular contracture.
 For patients with textured implants, it also associated with the rare occurrence of breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
 This condition occurs around the implant, years later.
 BIA-ALCL has not been seen in patients who have smooth surface implants.

-Dr. Jewell minimizes the risk of these complications by using specific surgical techniques and processes that helps prevent implant surface contamination with biofilm.
+Dr. Jewell minimizes the risk of these complications by using specific surgical techniques and processes that help prevent implant surface contamination with biofilm.
 He combines precise surgical techniques with antibiotics and irrigating the implant pocket with Betadine (an iodine-based irrigation).
 He also uses the Keller Funnel® to insert implants, a device that limits the handling of the implants.
 Dr. Jewell believes that the use of an iodine-containing irrigation solution is important because it kills the type of bacteria that is thought to cause BIA-ALCL.